sean-adams/dataslayer/README.md

 dataslayer
 ==========

-A Chrome extension to enhance Google Tag Manager dataLayer debugging.
+A Chrome extension to enhance Google Tag Manager dataLayer debugging (and other Google tags as well).

 Installation
 ------------